navidJadid/openease_frontend_development/README.md

 docker-compose up -d
 ```

 On consecutive executions the same command will just start up the containers of the images (given that the images are not deleted).
-Unfortunately as of right now, the build might take a while (~10-20 min), as some of the required images are quite large.
-We are working to reduce their sizes and the build time, but for now it unfortunately is what it is.
+Unfortunately as of right now, the build might take a while (~5-20 min, depending on your machine and internet connection), as some of the required images are quite large.
+We are working to reduce their sizes and the build time, but for now it sadly is what it is.

 After the build was successful, use the following command to see which containers are currently running: